VictorCorne/VictorCorne.github.io/_posts/science/2022-09-03-Coordinating-agents-in-the-packetworld.markdown

 layout: post
 # title:  "Welcome to Jekyll!"
 # date:   2024-09-12 08:22:50 +0200
+# date:   2022-2023 # Uncommenting does not work
 categories: projects
-excerpt: "We did some science and made autonomous agents"
+excerpt: "We made autonomous agents"
-description: "This is a descriptoin"
+description: "This is a description"
 ---
-# ILtam sumra

-mogusssus